basin-dev/continue/docs/docs/concepts/steps.md

 # Steps

+## Params

+The params object can be seen in core.py.
+It provides you with an LLM, so you can do params.llm.complete(prompt).
+(In my recent commit, this LLM will automatically have the system message loaded as specified in the Step).
+It also provides the ide object, but this mostly shouldn't be used.
+Use params.applyFileSystemEdit(...) to make any changes to files, params.run_step to run a sub-step (for example EditCodeStep, which will itself call applyFileSystemEdit , and use params.get_history() to do just that.

+## EditCodeStep

+Assuming you mean EditCodeStep , you pass it the range_in_files argument.
+Can see this if you go to the class.
+The way pydantic works is that all attributes that don't begin with an underscore are arguments in the initialization method.
+If they have defaults (like name here), then you don't have to specify them, but can

+EditCodeStep takes a list of RangeInFile objects.
+One way to get these is by taking the user's highlighted code (what EditHighlightedCodeStep does).
+If you want the whole file, you can use RangeInFile.from_entire_file.
+If you are just writing to a blank file, you probably just want to use params.apply_filesystem_edit(...)

 Every step could have a modify() function, so that if you are give NLI, here is how you pass them and utilize them, but might be against the spirit of full openendness

 A `Step` is the unit of action.
 They can be composed by calling any other existing step.